 The wind conditions in both seas are completely different from each other.
 Wind is created between high-pressure areas and low-pressure areas.
 The bigger the difference between the pressures, the faster the air will move from the high to the low pressure and the stronger the wind will be.

 In the Aegean sea, there are the Meltemi winds.
-These winds are a result of the high-pressure area in Greece, and the low pressure in Turkey.
+These winds are a result of the high-pressure area in the Balkans, and the low pressure in the South.
 They flow from north to south and can reach strengths up to 7 bft.
 Especially in the afternoons, prepare to be blown away.

 The wind on the Ionian islands works differently.
 In the Ionian islands, there is no close-by clash between pressure areas.
 As a result, there is no strong wind on the islands here, more like a cool summer breeze, with a strength of about 4 bft at most.

 The thing both seas have in common is the daily pattern of the winds.
 Usually, the mornings are fine, but then the wind starts to blow and gradually gains strength.
 In the afternoon, the wind speeds reach the maximum.
 They then die out at night and start over again the next day.
 This might be good to know when you’re going on a boat trip, these are much less bumpy in the morning!

 As a result of the Meltemi winds, the islands in the Aegean sea will feel much less hot in the summer months.
 The wind makes the temperature drop slightly while the Ionian islands might feel like a sauna.
 However, this only counts in July and August.
 Off-season, temperatures on the Aegean islands will be higher than on the Ionian sea.
 Making these perfect spring and fall destinations.

 Greece has been the subject of many wars.
 Every island has a history of being concurred over and over.
 Venetians and Ottomans played a role throughout entire Greece.
 However, where the Ionian islands are mainly influenced by the Europeans, the Aegean islands got most of their cultural heritage from the Ottomans.